apeskinian/p3_watch-o-matic/TESTING.md

 The clear() function only clears the first 24 lines in the deployment terminal on Heroku.

 ![screenshot](documentation/issues/wom_issue_terminal_clear.gif "Deployment terminal only clearing 24 lines")

-### Version Control
-I am aware that I have not been fully consistent in the appropriate format for my commit messages.
-Some have been over 50 characters and also not all have been written using the imperative mood.